1. DOCUMENT PURPOSE

 If it is determined during the Analysis Phase that a Security or Privacy Incident has occurred that constitutes a Data Breach, with notification obligations based on applicable legislation, regulation, or similar jurisdictional requirements, then notification of such Data Breach shall be handled by the SIRT and provided to the impacted parties by email, telephone, or other appropriate means agreed upon by iCIMS and the applicable party, or by means stipulated under applicable data protection or privacy law, within twenty-four (24) hours upon iCIMS SIRT becoming aware of the Data Breach.
 Additional activities noted under ‘5.6.
 Post-Incident Activities’ may also be initiated under the direction of the SIRT.

-When determining the parties to be notified of such Data Breach, the SIRT will analyse the impacted parties (customers, Data Controllers, PII Principals, Third Parties, government bodies) and determine the applicable relationships between the parties (controller, joint controller, processor and/or subprocessor), the applicable contractual obligations, and the applicable laws, regulations, or like jurisdictional requirements.
+When determining the parties to be notified of such Data Breach, the SIRT will analyze the impacted parties (customers, Data Controllers, PII Principals, Third Parties, government bodies) and determine the applicable relationships between the parties (controller, joint controller, processor and/or subprocessor), the applicable contractual obligations, and the applicable laws, regulations, or like jurisdictional requirements.
 Based on this analysis, iCIMS will notify applicable parties as follows based on iCIMS role as a:

 7.4 Containment Phase